Jacintachepkemoi/Jacinta_Phase3/README.md

 The Random Forest Classifier showed strong overall performance with an accuracy of 83%, a precision of 0.85, and a recall of 0.95 for class 0, but faced challenges with class 1, resulting in a macro average F1-score of 0.70.
 The Gradient Boosting Classifier outperformed all other models with an overall accuracy of 84%, achieving a macro average F1-score of 0.72.
 This model exhibited high precision (0.86) and recall (0.94) for class 0, and relatively better performance for class 1 with a precision of 0.68, recall of 0.45, and an F1-score of 0.54.
 These results indicate that the Gradient Boosting Classifier is the most effective model for predicting H1N1 vaccine uptake in this dataset.

+Model Tuning
+The next step entailed the systematic adjustment of specific hyperparameters of the Gradient Boosting Classifier.
+Grid search technique was employed to explore different hyperparameter configurations and identify the combination that maximized the model's effectiveness.
+Through iterative experimentation and rigorous cross-validation, the Gradient Boosting Classifier was refined to deliver superior predictive performance.

+Deployment
+Beyond model tuning, the project also focused on the deployment phase, where the tuned model was prepared for real-world application.
+This involved encapsulating the trained Gradient Boosting Classifier and necessary preprocessing steps into a streamlined deployment pipeline.
+The deployment pipeline ensures seamless integration of the predictive model into existing systems or workflows, enabling public health professionals and policymakers to utilize it for informed decision-making.

 Evaluation